 Your muscle glycogen, though, is generally used by whatever muscles are working during exercise.
 For example, if you’re doing squats, then the glycogen stored in your quadriceps, hamstrings, glutes, and calves will be broken down into glucose to fuel the exercise.

 The most basic unit of cellular energy is a molecule called adenosine triphosphate (ATP).

 For a cell to use ATP, though, it must first break it down into several smaller molecules.
 This process produces byproducts that are then “recycled” back into ATP to be used again.

-The more ATP your cells can store and the faster they can regenerate it after use, the more work they can do.
+The more ATP your cells can store and the faster they can regenerate it, the more energy they can produce and the more work they can do.
 This is true of every bodily system, including your muscle cells.

 The three energy systems are: